Meteospax/obsidian-lexicalcs-plugin/.github/ISSUE_POLICY.md

-Issues are the lifeblood of PATTERNU, they help us track, prioritize, and address bugs, feature requests, and other improvements, project appreciates your interest in contributing to our project by creating, commenting on, or managing issues.
+Issues are the lifeblood of LEXICALCS, they help us track, prioritize, and address bugs, feature requests, and other improvements, project appreciates your interest in contributing to our project by creating, commenting on, or managing issues.